cirosantilli/linux-cheat/od.md

     echo -n ab | od -Ax -tx1

-For interactive uses, you should either use another utility such as hd (non POSIX) which has saner defaults or have an alias for this since it is much saner than the octal defaults:
+For interactive uses, you should either:

+- use another utility such as `hd` (non-POSIX) which has saner defaults
+- have an alias which sets sane flags:

         alias ods='od -Ax -tx1'

 Which stands for `od` Sane.